Africa's Fashion Diaspora

 A Closer Look: Highlights from Africa's Fashion Diaspora on Bloomberg Connects

 Join curator Elizabeth Way to take a closer look at nine objects, one from each theme, in Africa's Fashion Diaspora.
-Now available on our digital guide on Bloomberg Connects, the free arts and culture app.
+Now available on online and on our digital guide on Bloomberg Connects, the free arts and culture app.

 Africa’s Fashion Diaspora has been made possible thanks to the generosity of the Couture Council of The Museum at FIT.
 This project is supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.